mtsch/Ripserer.jl/README.md

 algorithm for computing persistent homology.
 It aims to provide an easy to use, generic and fast implementation of persistent homology to the Julia ecosystem.

-See the [docs](https://mtsch.github.io/Ripserer.jl/dev) for more info and examples.
+See the [docs](https://mtsch.github.io/Ripserer.jl/dev) for more info and usage examples.

 ## Installation